Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Calculate the estimated hosting cost of the existing architecture
+-   Calculate the estimated hosting cost of the existing architecture.

-    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture
+    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture.

 #### Exit criteria

--   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture
+-   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture.

 ### Task 2: Calculate estimated hosting cost of VMs with reserved instances

 #### Tasks to complete

--   Calculate the estimated hosting cost of the existing architecture using Reserved Instances
+-   Calculate the estimated hosting cost of the existing architecture using Reserved Instances.

-    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture using Reserved Instances
+    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture using Reserved Instances.

 #### Exit criteria

--   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture using Reserved Instances
+-   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture using Reserved Instances.

 ### Task 3: Estimate necessary app service tiers

 #### Tasks to complete

--   Estimate the necessary Azure App Service Plan for hosting the sample application in Azure PaaS services
+-   Estimate the necessary Azure App Service Plan for hosting the sample application in Azure PaaS services.

-    -   Factor in the App Service Plans / instances and SQL Database
+    -   Factor in the App Service Plans / instances and SQL Database.

 #### Exit criteria

--   Determine the appropriate App Service Plan pricing tier necessary to host the application while maintaining the ability to handle existing application load
+-   Determine the appropriate App Service Plan pricing tier necessary to host the application while maintaining the ability to handle existing application load.

 ### Task 4: Calculate estimated hosting cost of Azure app service

 #### Tasks to complete

--   Calculate the estimated hosting cost of the sample application using Azure App Service
+-   Calculate the estimated hosting cost of the sample application using Azure App Service.

 #### Exit criteria

--   Have an estimate of the total estimated Azure cost to hosting the sample application using Azure App Service
+-   Have an estimate of the total estimated Azure cost to hosting the sample application using Azure App Service.

 ### Task 5: Calculate estimated cost savings

 #### Tasks to complete

--   Calculate the total estimated cost savings between the existing IaaS architecture and migrating to Azure App Service
+-   Calculate the total estimated cost savings between the existing IaaS architecture and migrating to Azure App Service.

 #### Exit criteria

--   Determine both the Monthly and Annual cost savings comparing the cost of both the Existing Architecture and the new Azure App Service architecture
+-   Determine both the Monthly and Annual cost savings comparing the cost of both the Existing Architecture and the new Azure App Service architecture.

 ## Exercise 2: Integrate traffic manager